wkh237/react-native-fetch-blob/README.md

   When this property has value, `fetch` API will try to store response data in the path ignoring `fileCache` and `appendExt` property.
 #### addAndroidDownloads:object (Android only)
   This is an Android only property, it should be an object with the following properties :
+  - useDownloadManager : download file using Android download manager or not.
   - title : title of the file
   - description : File description of the file.
   - mime : MIME type of the file.
 By default is `text/plain`